 Employee benefits liability insurance helps cover the costs of employee benefits claims.
 For example, an employee claims your company made a mistake while enrolling him in your benefits plan.
 This coverage can help cover your business’ costs related to the claim.

 Your video or photography business uses a cloud service.
 The service goes down and you can't store or transfer files.
 Business Income Insurance Extension for Cloud Service Interruption may help replace some of the lost income you experience because of the cloud interruption.

 Bundle Videographer and Photographer Insurance Coverage

 Stretch Your Dollar

-It’s easy to increase your Business Owner’s Policy protection at an affordable price with The Hartford’s Stretch® endorsements that bundle valuable key insurance coverages.
-For photography or videography businesses we offer:
+It’s easy to increase your BOP protection at an affordable price with The Hartford’s Stretch® endorsements.
+These endorsements offer a cost-effective solution by bundling valuable insurance coverages.
+For a photography or videography business, we offer:

 - Basic Stretch

 - Super Stretch

 Contact an agent or a representative from The Hartford about these endorsements.
 We can help take the guesswork out of selecting the right insurance coverage.

 If you have employees, use a car for work, or work from home, your photography and video studio business may also benefit from: